 A couple of days later I started thinking, “What the heck was wrong with me?
 Why didn’t I say something about the phone call…or ask what her real purpose was?
 Was she just monitoring my mom’s creatinine levels until her kidney function got so low that she had to go on dialysis?”
 She had absolutely no useful information to help my mom get better.
 This is when I decided that I needed to take matters into my own hands.
 I took a copy of the blood test results to my chiropractor who had been treating my mom.
 I also wanted to try and figure out what was causing the kidney problems in the first place.

-After looking at the blood test results, it became clear that the problem is the medication she has been on for over a decade.
-It is no secret that, for the most part, allopathic doctors only look at whether or not levels are within the accepted range.
-They clearly do not look at what the implications of other issues might be; it doesn’t really matter if they’re on the cusp.
+After looking at the blood test results, it became clear that much of the problem was likely the medication she had been on for over a decade.
+It is no secret that, for the most part, conventional doctors only look at whether or not levels are within the accepted range.
+They rarely, if ever, look at what the implications of other issues might be; it doesn’t really matter if they’re on the cusp.
 They also typically only look at each issue separately and not how they may contribute to the main problem or be part of the same problem.